Aberdeen Grammar Rugby (originally Aberdeen Grammar School FP RFC) was founded in 1893 and is the North of Scotland’s premier rugby club.our History

 More recently Johnny Beattie, Moray Low and Murray McCallum have all been capped by Scotland after playing for Aberdeen Grammar Rugby.

 The current club squad also contains a number of Scotland age-grade international players, as well as players who have represented Scotland on the senior international 7’s circuit.
 Our squads have also included internationally capped players, like Rod Seib (Australia) and Matthias Schosser (Germany).

-The Club has produced five Presidents of the Scottish Rugby Union, the most recent being the late Charlie Ritchie in 1997/98.
+The Club has produced five Presidents of the Scottish Rugby Union, the most recent being the late Charlie Ritchie in season 1997-1998.
 D.W.C.
 (Doug) Smith is also remembered as being the manager of the victorious 1971 Lions Tour to New Zealand and Australia.